AashirRaz/rn-animated-toast/README.md

 ## Contributing

 We welcome contributions from the community!
-Please refer to the [contribution guidelines](https://github.com/AashirRaz/rn-animated-toast/blob/main/CONTRIBUTING.md) for more details.
+Please refer to the [Contribution Guidelines](https://github.com/AashirRaz/rn-animated-toast/blob/main/CONTRIBUTING.md) for more details.

 ## License